 Types of Benefits Covered

-The following benefits are covered in a workers’ compensation claim.
-The compensation amount would depend upon the extent of disability, age, employment type and the earnings of the employee at the time of injury
+The following benefits are covered in a workers’ compensation for building site accident claims.
+The compensation amount would depend upon the extent of disability, age, employment type, and the earnings of the employee at the time of injury

 - Temporary partial disability: Compensation for during recovery when the employee is working light duty for less compensation.